exercism/julia/concepts/docstrings/about.md

 A docstring is a piece of text that describes the functionality of the subsequent code.
 Docstrings allow for the automatic generation of documentation.
-They differ from comments in that they're part of the source tree and accessible to the program itself at runtime.[1]
+They differ from comments in that they are integrated with the REPL and documentation help systems.
+(More details on those later.)

 ~~~~exercism/note
 You are not required to write docstrings for your functions while solving exercises on the Julia track if you don't want to.